jbush001/NyuziProcessor/README.md

-This project is a many-core General Purpose Graphics Processing Unit (GPGPU).
+This project is a multi-core general purpose graphics processing unit (GPGPU).
 Documentation is in the wiki: https://github.com/jbush001/VectorProc/wiki.
 Pull requests/contributions are welcome.

 ![rendered image](https://github.com/jbush001/VectorProc/wiki/vsim.png)

 ## Required Tools
-I develop this primarily on Mac, but it works on Linux as well.
+I develop this primarily under MacOS, but it works on Linux as well.
 All of these packages should be available via apt-get/yum if you are on the latter.

-* python 2.7
+* Python 2.7
 * Icarus Verilog  (http://iverilog.icarus.com/)
-* GNU Make
-* gcc
-* bison
+* make/gcc
-* flex
+* bison/flex

 ### Optionally:
 * emacs + verilog mode tools, for AUTOWIRE/AUTOINST (http://www.veripool.org/wiki/verilog-mode) (note that using 'make autos' in the rtl/ directory will run this operation in batch mode if the tools are installed)